ahmedmbakr/CarND-Capstone/README.md

 The most important function in this python file is `detect_objects_in_img` which takes an image, and returns a list of the object detected in the image, and their exact locations in the image with their classes.
 We are interested in class-id 10 which is the traffic sign class.

-#### Traffic sign classification
+#### Traffic sign detection and classification
+I used open-cv to detect the traffic signs and its colors which is very fast compared to the tensor flow API when you do not have access to a very powerful machine with a good GPU.

-Once the traffic signs are detected, I cut the detected objects into small images, and using computer-vision I use the threshold values to get the red, and green pixels in the traffic so that I can know if it is red or green sign.
+I used computer-vision Iwith the threshold values to get the red, yellow and green pixels in the traffic so that I can know if it is red, yellow or green sign.
 I can classify the images with a very high acuracy.
-I have only problems in the speed of the detector because I am running the tensorflow on the CPU not GPU.

 The following image shows the green component of a green traffic sign.
 ![](imgs/green-compon-for-green-traffic.jpg)